yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Lucky for us, we didn’t have to mess with the UART interface of the router even though I was looking forward to it.
-Just a day before I bought my UBEE router for experiments, Firefart [published an article](https://firefart.at/post/upc_ubee_fail/) how to get a root on the router just by inserting a USB drive with simple scripts.
+Just a day before I bought my UBEE router for experiments, Firefart [published an article](https://firefart.at/post/upc_ubee_fail/) on how to get a root on the router just by inserting a USB drive with simple scripts.

 Tl;dr: If USB drive has name `EVW3226`, shell script `.auto` on it gets executed with system privileges.
 With this script you start SSH server, connect